-Day 4: Today will be our longest day as we will leave camp in the morning and climb up to Yosemite Point -a famous viewpoint within the park showcasing Half Dome, the valley and the dramatic Clark Range.
+Day 4: Today will be our longest day as we will leave camp in the morning and climb up to Yosemite Point—a famous viewpoint within the park showcasing Half Dome, the Valley and the dramatic Clark Range.
 We will then hike 5 miles ascending ~1,000 feet along the rim of Yosemite Valley and enjoy ever changing views of the granite below.
-We’ll have lunch looking out over North Dome, across from the face of Half Dome.
-Finally, we will continue another 5 miles along Indian Ridge past Basket Dome and Indian Rock to the Snow Creek Junction then down to our campsite where will catch the sun setting on the looming face of Half Dome for a delicious dinner.
+Finally, we will continue another 5 miles along Indian Ridge past Basket Dome and Indian Rock to the Snow Creek Junction then down to our campsite where will catch the sun setting on the looming face of Half Dome.

 Miles: ~10 miles Elevation: +~1,720; -~1,700

-Day 5: We will descend 2.5 miles and about 2,600 feet in the morning light in front of Half Dome back to the Yosemite Valley floor along the Tenaya River past Mirror Lake, now at the foot of the enormous face of Half Dome.
-We will then hike along the Mirror Lake trail back towards Half Dome Village.
+Day 5: We will descend 2.5 miles and about 2,600 feet in the final morning.
+Along the way you’ll get spectacular views of Half Dome before arriving at the Valley floor.
+We will then hike along the Tenaya Creek past Mirror Lake as we make our way back to Half Dome Village.
 Miles: ~5 Elevation: -~2,600ft.

 Note: All trips are subject to Lasting Adventures obtaining the necessary wilderness permits.
 Although our success rate is 98%, should we not obtain the exact trail-head, a trip of equal quality will be obtained.
 Should weather, fire, and/or delayed seasonal openings affect the chosen itinerary, a different itinerary will be offered.
 You will be kept in contact throughout this process.